Oklahoma Gun Laws

 0

-Oklahoma is a shall-issue, permitless carry state.
+Oklahoma is a shall-issue, permitless-carry state.
 Open carry and concealed carry are legal in Oklahoma without a license for any person 21 years of age or older who can legally possess a firearm.
-A concealed carry license is not needed but Oklahoma does issue Self-Defense Act Licenses (SDAL) to residents for concealed carry.
-The Oklahoma State Bureau of Investigation issues concealed carry permits or Self-Defense Act Licenses (SDAL).
+A concealed-carry license is not required but Oklahoma State Bureau of Investigation does issue a Self-Defense Act License (SDAL) to residents for concealed carry.

 No. Oklahoma does not have a waiting period to buy a firearm.

-No. In Oklahoma firearms do not have to be registered.
+No. Firearms do not have to be registered in Oklahoma.

-No, in Oklahoma a permit is not required to purchase firearms.
+No. A permit is not required to purchase firearms in Oklahoma.

-Any Oklahoma resident who is at least 21 years of age can apply for a concealed carry permits or Self-Defense Act Licenses (SDAL).
+Any Oklahoma resident at least 21 years of age can apply for a Self-Defense Act (SDA) license.

-Yes, Oklahoma requires a firearms training course for a concealed carry permit.
+Yes.
+Oklahoma requires a firearms-training course for a Self-Defense Act License (SDAL).

 • Be at least 21 years old